kadamandersson/kadamandersson.github.io/index.md

 <!--

 - **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** Optimal transport for fast evaluation of the GOSPA metric in target tracking algorithms.
 Chalmers/Saab.
-Alfred continued as a PhD student in optimization at KTH and Viktor as a PhD student in radar signal processing at Chalmers (in colaboration with Saab).
+Alfred continued as a PhD student in optimization at KTH and Viktor as a radar system engineer at Saab.

 - **Isak Wikman** and **Samuel Winqvist** State estimation with neural SDE models.
 Chalmers/Saab.
-Isak continued as TODO at TODO and Samuel as TODO at TODO.
+Isak is finnishing the last courses of his master and Samuel continued as TODO at Thunderkick.

 - **Oliver Spjuth** Target tracking with sparse transformers.
 Chalmers/Saab.
-Oliver Continued as TODO at TODO.
+Oliver Continued as target tracking analyst at Saab.

 - **Filip Rydin** Nonlinear Bayesian filtering using the deep splitting method.
 Chalmers.
 Filip continued as a PhD student in AI and optimal control at Chalmers.
 -->